Soy

 We are committed to protecting forests because of the critical role they play in climate regulation and storing billions of tonnes of carbon annually.

-From 2018 to 2023, Lidl covered 100% of its soy footprint by purchasing RTRS certificates via the ‘Book and Claim Direct Trade’ model.
-However, this method lacks physical traceability and is broadly considered inadequate for demonstrating verified deforestation-free sourcing, especially under emerging legislation like the European Union Deforestation Regulation (EUDR).
+From 2018–2023, Lidl covered 100% of its soy footprint through RTRS certificates under the Book & Claim model.
+While this supported sustainable production, it lacks physical traceability and does not meet new requirements like the EU Deforestation Regulation (EUDR).

-2. Increasing transparency of soy within our supply chains
+Increasing transparency of soy within our supply chains

 At Lidl, we believe that transparency is the first step toward sustainability.
 By increasing visibility across our soy supply chain, we can better understand where our soy comes from, how it's produced, and the impact it has on people and the planet.

-Through collaboration, traceability, and data-driven action, we’re working to ensure that all soy used in our supply chain—whether directly or indirectly—is sourced in a way that protects nature and supports resilient farming communities.
+Through collaboration, traceability, and data-driven action, we’re working to ensure that all soy used in our supply chain - whether directly or indirectly - is sourced in a way that protects nature and supports resilient farming communities.

 Reducing our soy footprint